Depolarization Begins Within

 From Outer to Inner Polarization

-How did we get this polarized?
-When compromise doesn’t work, we polarize.
-We dig in.
-We harden into positions.
-And soon enough, the relationship is lost to the argument.
-When disagreements harden into polarization, we slip into “us versus them.”
+And eventually, the relationship can get lost in the argument.
+When disagreements harden into polarization, we slip into “us versus them” thinking.

 That tug-of-war is inner polarization.
 When our parts polarize, it can leave us just as stuck as any political standoff, or it leaves us exhausted, or giving up, convinced we’re not or can’t make a difference.

-But when we realize this “stuckness” is generated by polarized parts, a new space opens for possibility.
+But here’s the opening: what looks like “stuckness” is often the signal of polarized parts.
+You may recognize this feeling—that sense of being pulled in two directions, unsure which voice to trust.
 With Parts Work, we learn to follow the threads our reactive parts are surfacing.
 We don’t just look at the behavior; we listen for the intention behind it.
-And often, what feels like a binary choice—where one part wins and the other loses—transforms into something more creative.
-When both parts are relieved of their overworked jobs, something wiser, more integrated can step forward.
-Who wins?
-In truth, all of us do.
-We get unstuck and move forward with more ease, more possibility, and often, more alignment with the greater good.
+And often, what feels like a binary choice, where one part wins and the other loses, transforms into something more creative.

 Turning Inward First

 With Parts Work, we pause and listen inwardly.
 We begin to understand what each part of us is protecting.
 We stop fighting ourselves.
-Even the harshest inner critic, when heard with compassion, often carries wisdom.
+Even the harshest inner critic, when heard with compassion, carries wisdom.
 Slowly, we create space inside to reveal more of our wholeness, creativity, and resourcefulness.

 We learn to pause, breathe in the tension, get curious, and listen.